 Agra Ventures Grants Restricted Share Units

-/EIN News/ -- VANCOUVER, British Columbia, Oct.
-07, 2022 (GLOBE NEWSWIRE) -- Agra Ventures Ltd. (“AGRA” or the “Company”) (CSE: AGRA) (OTC: AGFAF), a growth-oriented and diversified company focused on the international cannabis industry, announces that it has granted 8,885,187 restricted share units (the "RSUs") to certain directors, officers, and a consultant of the Company.
+VANCOUVER, British Columbia, Oct.
+07, 2022 (GLOBE NEWSWIRE) -- Agra Ventures Ltd. ("AGRA" or the "Company") AGRA AGFAF, a growth-oriented and diversified company focused on the international cannabis industry, announces that it has granted 8,885,187 restricted share units (the "RSUs") to certain directors, officers, and a consultant of the Company.

 The RSUs are granted pursuant to the terms of the RSU Plan approved by the shareholders of the Company and are subject to the policies of the Canadian Securities Exchange.